Birtha (band): Biography

 Pinizzotto, Butler, and Hagler grew up in Los Angeles and Orange County and played together in bands during their high school years.

-Both Pinizzotto and Butler were in the Fullerton girl band named The Ladybirds.
-Afterwards, they formed the group Birtha.
+Both Pinizzotto and Butler were in the Fullerton girl band named the Ladybirds.
+Afterwards, they formed another girl band, the Daisy Chain, with two of their peers from Fullerton Union High School.
+The Daisy Chain released one album, Straight or Lame, in 1967 on a small label.
+After the Daisy Chain broke up in 1968, Pinizzotto and Butler formed Birtha.
 They were joined by Favela in 1968, at which time the group began playing clubs along the West Coast from California to Alaska.
 Over the next three years, Birtha worked on improving their craft and by 1971 they started to write their own material.
 Most of the band's songs were composed by members of the group, but there were occasional outside songwriting contributions, from Mark Wickman and Gabriel Mekler.
 The band was managed by Pinizzotto's brother, Michael.

 Birtha signed a record deal with Dunhill Records in 1972 and released their debut self-titled album, produced by Mekler, later that year.
 After the album's release, Birtha toured the U.S., Canada, and Europe.
-The group achieved some notoriety when, during a UK tour with The Kinks, publicity flyers for the shows stated, "Birtha has balls".
-In 1972 they appeared on the UK television music show, 'The Old Grey Whistle Test.'
+The group achieved some notoriety when, during a UK tour with the Kinks, publicity flyers for the shows stated, "Birtha has balls".
+In 1972 they appeared on the UK television music show, The Old Grey Whistle Test.
 When Birtha made return visits to Los Angeles, they would often play Whisky a Go Go and The Troubadour, as well as a club in Glendale called The Sopwith Camel.

 In 1973, Birtha released their second album, Can't Stop the Madness, produced by Christopher Huston.
 The band continued touring and was on the road for more than 250 days a year, performing with such acts as Fleetwood Mac, Alice Cooper, Poco, Black Oak Arkansas, Cheech & Chong, B.B.
 King, Three Dog Night, James Gang, and more.
 The band broke up in 1975.

-The band's song "Too Much Woman for a Hen Pecked Man" was featured in the soundtrack of the 2013 Chris A. Jiménez-directed Spanish film, "Perdedores Natos" ("Natural Born Losers").
+The band's song "Too Much Woman for a Hen Pecked Man" was featured in the soundtrack of the 2013 Chris A. Jiménez-directed Spanish film, Perdedores Natos (Natural Born Losers).

-Guitarist Michele "Shele" Pinizzotto (born on April 2, 1947 in Artesia, California) died on February 4, 2014, aged 66.
+Drummer Olivia "Liver" Favela (née Sotelo; born April 6, 1950, in Joliet, Illinois) died on June 1, 2011.
+Guitarist Michele "Shele" Pinizzotto (née Tary, later Urquhart; born April 2, 1947) died in Artesia, California, on February 4, 2014.